johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

 ### A note for Windows Users
 - Use ```go run .``` to run multiple Go files at the same time

+### Reorganizing our code, and adding some basic styling to pages
+- Note!
+Added Bootstrap 5